iancze/iancze.github.io/README.md

 Welcome page Jumbotron background image.

-Navbar not keeping links correctly
+Navbar not keeping links correctly.
+Set "active" on the navbar using jquery?

 PAPER image